fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 ---------------------------

-Once a STUN packet is accepted, the firewall MUST create a temporary rule that allows incoming and outgoing packets for that 5 tuple for at least 5 seconds.
+Once a STUN packet is accepted, the firewall MUST create a temporary rule that allows incoming and outgoing packets for that 5-tuple for at least 5 seconds.
 If in that 5 seconds, a response is received to the STUN request, the lifetime of the rule must be extended to at least 30 seconds from last accepted STUN packet from inside the firewall.
-Once extended to 30 seconds, any additional UDP packets from inside the firewall MUST extend the lifetime of the rule by at least 30 seconds from the time of that packet was received.
+Once the rule has been extended to 30 seconds the first time, any additional UDP packets from inside the firewall MUST extend the lifetime of the rule by at least 30 seconds from the time that packet was received.
 The procedures in {{I-D.ietf-rtcweb-stun-consent-freshness}} will ensure that an outbound packet is sent at least every 30 seconds.